 At Texas Tech, where Coach Johnson received his Bachelor’s in Political Science, he was a four year letterman.
 He helped claim the SWC championship in 1994 and finished third in the nation in punt return yards in 1995.
 Coach Johnson was named as a First Team All-Southwest Conference Selection two years in a row, First Team All-Big XII and name All-American in 1997.
 As a Red Raider, Dane also played in three bowl games.
 Additionally, he participated in the East West Shrine All Star and Hula Bowl All Star games.
 After graduating from Tech, Coach Johnson joined the staff of the Fellowship of Christian Athletes as a Regional Development Director in the Houston area.

-Dane and his wife, Jill, have been married for 15 years.
-Together they have two children: son Samuel, 11, and daughter Selah, 8.
+Dane and his wife, Jill, have two children: son Samuel, and daughter Selah.
 Both children are active in a wide variety of sports and enjoy spending time outdoors.
 Coach Johnson’s wife, Jill, is a Registered Nurse who is currently a stay-at-home mom.

 Dale Gilbreath is an Assistant Football Coach and Head Powerlifting Coach at Saginaw High School.
 He is a 1983 graduate of Bovina High School.
 He went on to get his Bachelor of Science in Education from West Texas State University in 1997.